Aevarkan/MCBE-extended-commands-suite/README.md

 ## `addusecommand` / `auc`

 > [!IMPORTANT]
-> You can only add one command per item.
+> You can only add one command per item, use `multicommand` to add more.

 The one you've been waiting for: This command lets you put a command on a **non-stackable** item.